Learn How To Play Angel Eyes

 This is a very sad movement, so when moving to the bridge’s II – V – I, we get a serious dose of harmonic release.

-The bridge section is actually in a new key and there’s plenty more to investigate when it comes to ‘Angel Eyes’ chord progression, I’ll tell you all about it in the Master Guitar Course.
+The bridge section is actually in a new key and there’s plenty more to investigate when it comes to Angel Eyes chord progression.

-Moving a progression around the fret board
+Moving a progression around the fretboard

 By using different positions of the same chord progression like this we can create natural dynamics in any song.

 This is a jazz standard and the whole point of a jazz standard is that you can play the chords, the melody as well as improvise over it.

 When you take the master guitar course we do just that by:

 Only by going this far will you fully understand how Angel Eyes is constructed.